ThrustSSC

 ThrustSSC, Thrust SSC or Thrust SuperSonic Car is a British jet car developed by Richard Noble, Glynne Bowsher, Ron Ayers, and Jeremy Bliss.
 Thrust SSC holds the world land speed record, set on 15 October 1997, and piloted by Andy Green, when it achieved a speed of 1228 km/h and it became the first and only land vehicle to officially break the sound barrier.
-It is developed in Coventry.
+It was developed in Coventry.

 Alongside Thrust2, Thrust SSC was displayed in the "Spirit of Speed Gallery" of the Coventry Transport Museum in Coventry, England.
 As part of the Museum's redevelopment project both cars were relocated by specialist haulier to the new Biffa Award Land Speed Record Gallery which opened in 2015.

-The car is 16.50 m long and 3.7 m wide and has a curb weight of 10.6 tons.
+The car is 16.50 m long and 3.7 m wide and has a kerb weight of 10.6 tons.
 It had a reported thrust of 223 kN (approximately 50,000 pounds force) at some operating conditions.
 Jet engines are not designed to operate at peak airspeed while still in ground effect; a proper estimate would need to take this into account.